 Nirvana flows deep beneath the earth through two ice age aquifers.
-For millions of years, this natural force has fed the Black River.
+For over a billion years, this natural force has fed the Black River.
 When the River has its fill, the water still flowing underneath, collides with limestone bedrock, launching it toward the earth and forming natural springs.

 This is where we bottle Nirvana.
 At its source, untouched by human hands.

 how water should taste.